 Isai Peimer has served as one of our directors since May 2013.
 He is a Managing Director at MedImmune Ventures Inc., an investment company, a position he has held since August 2010.
 From September 2009 to August 2010, Mr. Peimer was an associate analyst at AllianceBernstein LP, a global asset management firm.
 From April 2008 to January 2009, he was a senior associate at Visium Asset Management, LP, a healthcare-focused investment fund.
 From June 2005 to April 2008, Mr. Peimer worked as an investment banker at J.P.
 Morgan & Co. and was a management consultant for the pharmaceutical and biotech sectors.
-In connection with his work at MedImmune Ventures, Inc., Mr. Peimer has served on numerous boards of directors of pharmaceutical and therapeutics companies, including Ambit Biosciences Corp., where he is a member of the Audit and Nominating and Corporate Governance Committees, Adheron Therapeutics Inc., where he is a member of the Audit Committee.
+In connection with his work at MedImmune Ventures, Inc., Mr. Peimer has served on numerous boards of directors of pharmaceutical and therapeutics companies, including Ambit Biosciences Corp., where he is a member of the Audit and Nominating and Corporate Governance Committees, Adheron Therapeutics Inc., where he is a member of the Compensation and Nominating and Corporate Governance Committees, and Corridor Pharmaceuticals, Inc., where he is a member of the Audit Committee.
 Mr. Peimer received a B.A. from Emory University and an M.B.A. from Dartmouth College.
 We believe that Mr. Peimer's qualifications to sit on our Board include his experience on numerous committees of boards of directors of pharmaceutical companies and his work in advising developing life sciences companies.